CharlieCulp/ConfigFiles/README.md

-# ConfigFiles
+# Assortment of configuration files

-These are configuration files.
+These are mainly dot files from my main Linux server.